About Our Co-Response jail diversion Model

 Arrest & Emergency Department Diversion

-Co-Response clinicians are able to facilitate arrest diversions due to immediate presence on the scene.
+Co-Response clinicians can facilitate arrest diversions due to immediate presence on the scene.
 On average, 75% of individuals presenting with criminal behavior are diverted from arrest and into appropriate treatment.
 Individuals who are not able to be diverted (more serious crimes/mandatory arrests) also receive support, resources, and referrals from the clinician while in police custody.

-Given that Co-Response clinicians are on the scene alongside police, they are able to provide rapid assessment and de-escalation.
+Given that Co-Response clinicians are on the scene alongside police, they can provide rapid assessment and de-escalation.
 This allows for a reduction in costly and unnecessary transportation to hospital emergency departments for mental health assessment.

 Co-Response Training and Technical Assistance Center (CR-TTAC)

-Launched in 2018, the Advocates Co-Response Training and Technical Assistance Center (CR-TTAC) is the first hub for the Co-response Model in Massachusetts.
-The Center expands Advocates’ successful Co-repsonse model and offers a unique opportunity for police departments to receive evidence-based Mental Health First Aid trainings to better serve their community.
-To learn more about how the CR-TTAC can assist in bringing a Co-response program to your community please contact Katelyn Dehey, CR-TTAC Manager at KDehey@advocates.org.
+Launched in 2018, the Advocates Co-Response Training and Technical Assistance Center (CR-TTAC) is the first hub for the Co-Response Model in Massachusetts.
+The Center expands Advocates’ successful Co-Response model and offers a unique opportunity for police departments to receive evidence-based Mental Health First Aid trainings to better serve their community.
+To learn more about how the CR-TTAC can assist in bringing a Co-Response program to your community please contact Katelyn Dehey, CR-TTAC Manager at KDehey@advocates.org.

 Advocates launched the first Pre-Arrest Co-Response Program in Massachusetts in 2003 at the Framingham Police Department.
-The model was successfully replicated in Marlborough (2008), Watertown (2011), Natick (2019), and offered on a regional basis in Ashland, Sherborn, Holliston, Hopkinton (2015), Hudson & Sudbury (2018), Franklin & Medway (2018), and Westborough, Southborough, & Northborough (2019).
+The model was successfully replicated in Marlborough (2008), Watertown (2011), Natick (2019), and offered on a regional basis in Holliston, Hopkinton, & Sherborn (2015), Hudson & Sudbury (2018), Franklin & Medway (2018), Westborough, Southborough, & Northborough (2019), and Lowell (2021).
 In 2018, the first Co-Response Training and Technical Assistance Center operating nationally was launched to expand replication efforts throughout Massachusetts.